jacecotton/tcds-site/pages/components/dialog.md

 twig-->

 ## Best practices
-**Avoid opening on page load.** dialogs that open on page load can be disruptive and intrusive, causing annoyance and increasing bounce rate.
+**Avoid opening on page load.** Dialogs that open on page load can be disruptive and intrusive, causing annoyance and increasing bounce rate.
 Prefer using dialogs only in connection with some user action, like clicking a button.
 If you open a dialog on page load, close it after 5 to 10 seconds with the [`autoclose` prop](#autoclose-attribute).

-**Keep the content short.** Do not use dialogs to present complex content or lengthy forms. dialog content should be short and to the point, allowing the user to take decisive action within a short amount of time.
+**Keep the content short.** Do not use dialogs to present complex content or lengthy forms.
+Dialog content should be short and to the point, allowing the user to take decisive action within a short amount of time.

 ### When to use
 **Prompt user engagement.** Dialogs are helpful to acquire information from users, like picking between two options ("OK" or "Cancel", "Accept" or "Reject", etc.), or getting some prerequisite information via a small form.